Wade–Giles: History

-Wade–Giles was developed by Thomas Francis Wade, a scholar of Chinese and a British ambassador in China who was the first professor of Chinese at the University of Cambridge.
+Before the late 19th century, romanization was commonly based on the Nanjing dialect, as a prestigious form of speech at the time dating back to the early 1600s.
+Wade–Giles was developed by Thomas Francis Wade, a British ambassador in China and a scholar of Chinese who was the first professor of Chinese at the University of Cambridge.
 Wade published Yü-yen Tzŭ-erh Chi in 1867, the first textbook on the Beijing dialect of Mandarin in English, which became the basis for the system later known as Wade–Giles.
-The system, designed to transcribe Chinese terms for Chinese specialists, was further refined in 1892 by Herbert Giles (in A Chinese–English Dictionary), a British diplomat in China, and his son Lionel Giles, a curator at the British Museum.
+The system was designed to transcribe Chinese terms for Chinese specialists, and was further refined in 1892 in A Chinese–English Dictionary by Herbert Giles, a British diplomat in China, and his son Lionel Giles, a curator at the British Museum.

+In the west, Wade–Giles saw early competition with Yale romanization from World War II to the late 1970s, with field manuals reworked into college textbooks.

-Taiwan used Wade–Giles for decades as the de facto standard, co-existing with several official romanizations in succession, namely, Gwoyeu Romatzyh (1928), Mandarin Phonetic Symbols II (1986), and Tongyong Pinyin (2000).
-The Kuomintang (KMT) has previously promoted pinyin with Ma Ying-jeou's successful presidential bid in 2008 and in a number of cities with Kuomintang mayors.
-However, the Tsai Ing-wen administration and Democratic Progressive Party (DPP) along with the majority of the people in Taiwan, both native and overseas, use spelling and transcribe their legal names based on the Wade–Giles system, as well as the other aforementioned systems.
+Taiwan used Wade–Giles for decades as the de facto standard, co-existing with several official romanizations in succession, namely Gwoyeu Romatzyh (1928), Mandarin Phonetic Symbols II (1986), and Tongyong Pinyin (2000).
+In 2009, under Ma Ying-jeou's Kuomintang-led government, Taiwan officially adopted Pinyin, and the English romanizations on a number of street signs in cities with Kuomintang mayors were switched over to conform to this.
+However, a majority of Taiwanese people, both resident and overseas, still spell romanized Chinese words and transcribe their legal names using the Wade–Giles system, as well as the other aforementioned systems.